Get Adobe Flash player

 On left, Fantasia IC Gel.
 On right, Eco Styler Gel.
 Both images show 1st day results.
 IC defines tiny curls.
 Eco clumps curls for big-haired results.

 • Eco Styler has an olive oil version that “contains 100% Pure Olive Oil for deep down conditioning while maintaining maximum hold.”
 Most of its formulations “contain UV Protection and help your scalp regulate its natural moisture system.”
 The full list of ingredients is: Water, Carbomer, Hydrolyzed Wheat Protein, PVP, Glycerin, Triethanolamine, Sodium Hydroxymethylglycinate, Polysorbate 20, Tetrasodium EDTA, Fragrance, Love and Pride (nice).
-This product is free from: silicones, sulfates, and alcohol.

 Both products hit hard and deliver when it comes to their ingredients.
 Deuce!